eflanili7881/AdobeRepackerAndInstallerScript/README.md

     - Download Cutter from https://cutter.re or https://github.com/rizinorg/cutter/releases and IDA Pro 6.5 or newer on https://hex-rays.com/ida-pro
     - Install Cutter and IDA Pro 6.5 or newer.
     - On AdobePIM.dylib (version 8.0.0.73):
-      - You need to use this version for ZIP-based installers (versions down to 7.x.x.x should be fine) (CC 2013 and above) as CS6 and below will use DMG-based installers.
+      - You need to use this version for ZIP-based installers (CC 2013 (7.x.x.x) and above) as CS6 (6.x.x.x) and below will use DMG-based installers.
       - CC 2015's AdobePIM.dylib (9.x.x.x) is a bit different.
 I'm inspecting it.
         - Open AdobePIM.dylib on IDA Pro and open it with Mach-O decompiler.
         - On IDA Pro, search for string **aSignaturePimaC**.